 All departments within the Brunei Branch are exposed to operational risk.
-To ensure operational risk management is effectively controlled, Brunei Branch applied locally the three lines of defence in accordance to BOCHK model.
-Brunei Branch's Risk & Compliance Department is the second line of defence to lead operational risk management and report operation risk situation to its management and BOCHK Legal & Compliance and Operational Risk Management Department ("LCO").
-Senior Management of Brunei Branch has direct responsibilities for operational risk management.
+To ensure operational risk management is effectively controlled, the Brunei Branch applied locally the three lines of defence in accordance with the BOCHK model.
+The Brunei Branch's Risk & Compliance Department is the second line of defence to lead operational risk management and report operational risk situation to its management and BOCHK Legal & Compliance and Operational Risk Management Department ("LCO").
+The Senior Management of the Brunei Branch has direct responsibilities for operational risk management.

-BOCHK Group adopts various operational risk management tools or methodologies such as KRI, operational risk and control assessment (RACA), operational risk events reporting and review to identify, assess, monitor and control the risks inherent in business activities and products.
+The BOCHK Group adopts various operational risk management tools or methodologies such as KRI, operational risk and control assessment (RACA), operational risk events reporting and review to identify, assess, monitor and control the risks inherent in business activities and products.

-Brunei Branch has developed and implemented the KRI and operational risk events reporting under the guidance of BOCHK LCO to assess the operational risk situations.
-KRIs results are reported regularly to its management and BOCHK LCO.
+The Brunei Branch has developed and implemented the KRI and operational risk events reporting under the guidance of BOCHK LCO to assess the operational risk situations.
+KRI results are reported regularly to its management and BOCHK LCO.
 The scope of reporting covers Operational Loss, Customer Complaints, Staff Turnover, Audit Findings, Compliance, Security & Fraud Risk, New Product & Services, Technology Risks & Information Security.